-For security purposes, these fields will NOT be changed if the importer receives a different value for the same student.
-Instead, these rows will be "failed" on your importer job.
+For security purposes, by default, these fields will NOT be changed if the importer receives a different value for the same student through the automated sync.

 In order to identify the rows in your student file upload that failed because of a sensitive field, follow these steps:

 1. Go to your job on the importer.
 Click "View/Download Results" in the top right hand corner.

 3. Scroll to the far right column on the download spreadsheet, you will see two additional columns, with the error message for the sensitive fields error in the last column.

 I've received an error "attempted to change sensitive fields" - What do I do?

 - This occurs when any change is made to email, auth identifier, card identifier, username